Hot Rod V-8 Tractor CLASS

 Hot Rod V-8 Tractors are built on older style tractor frames with high-powered single V-8 engines from automobiles and light trucks.
 The frame and sheet metal must be pre-1972 to be legal.
 By rule, all engines may be no larger than 521 cubic inches.
 So it is not uncommon to see a Massy-Harris 44 with a 472 cubic inch Cadillac motor or a Case 600 with a 478 built up Chevrolet engine.
 This is where the appeal to the class lies.

 Individual owners can choose their combination.
 They can prepare their tractor within the rules to their own specification.
 And they can now compete in major league pulling events with USA-EAST.

 Cen.Pe.Co.
-Lubricants provided end-of-season bonus bucks to the Hot Rod V-8 division in 2018.
+Lubricants provided end-of-season bonus bucks to the Hot Rod V-8 division again in 2019.
 The Central Petroleum Company of Cleveland, Ohio, and Wolcott, Iowa has been a consistent supporter of this class since it began.

 Other sponsors for this entertaining class are:

 ⦁ NORMANDY SEA and STEAKHOUSE of Minerva, Ohio

 ⦁ GUESS FOOD SERVICE (PONDEROSA of Carrollton)

 ⦁ HEUBNER CHEVROLET – Carrollton, Ohio

 ⦁ RAZOR RENTS from Carrolton, Ohio